 We use a mix of both hand harvesting and machine harvesting depending on the variety.
-The majority of our Pinot noir is hand harvested.
-This helps us to identify small nuances in different parcels of fruit and process it accordingly in the winery.
+The majority of our pinot noir is hand harvested.
+This helps us to identify small nuances in different parcels of fruit and process them accordingly in the winery.
 Our fruit sorting is done in the vineyard.
-Any inferior or diseased bunches are removed prior to picking, or are selected our by our small, well trained picking team.
+Any inferior or diseased bunches are removed prior to picking, or are selected out by our small, well-trained picking team.

-Tim has had quite a bit of experience in the agronomic field having worked for a major private horticultural firm for over 10 years and is a 3rd generation hands on grape grower.
-Together with Bec their growing philosophy is to produce the cleanest product with the softest management practices available.
+Our grape growing philosophy is to produce the cleanest product with the softest management practices available.
 This involves using some organic and modern soft chemistry.
 We are in the process of adopting some organic measures on a larger scale.
-We have seen some disastrous results from the use of these practices so we are proceeding with caution believing they are more easily adopted in lower rainfall areas.
+We have seen some disastrous results from the use of these practices so we are proceeding with caution, believing they are more easily adopted in lower rainfall areas.
 We are also challenged by the use of the lunar cycle for vineyard management practices.
 In general, as a result of stringent export requirements, the Australian wine industry as a whole adopts quite a minimalist approach when it comes to chemical usage.

 Tasmania has a moderate maritime climate, cooled by prevailing westerlies off the Southern Ocean, providing conditions that are generally free from extremes.
-Mild spring and summer temperatures, with warm autumn days and cool nights, allow the grapes to ripen slowly on the vine, resulting in maximum varietal flavour development.
-This is achieved without losing that essential natural acid that gives Tasmania’s wines freshness and balance.
-Tasmania has a climate suitable for the production of super premium wines and is one of only a handful of places in Australia regarded as producing superior Pinot Noir table and sparkling wines.
+Mild spring and summer temperatures, with warm autumn days and cool nights, allow the grapes to ripen slowly on the vine.
+This means maximum varietal flavour development is achieved without losing the essential natural acid that gives Tasmania’s wines freshness and balance.
+Tasmania has a climate suitable for the production of super premium wines and is one of Australia’s premier regions for Pinot Noir table and sparkling wines.

 The Tasmanian landscape is dominated by dolerite-capped mountains that shelter the state’s vineyards from high winds and rainfall.
-On the lower slopes, the vineyard soils are formed from ancient sandstones and mudstones and also from more recent river sediments and igneous rock of volcanic origin.
+On the lower slopes, the vineyard soils are formed from ancient sandstones and mudstones and also from more recent river sediments and volcanic rock.
 There are a few different soil types at Holm Oak but the majority is Acidic Grey Kandosol on Permian mudstone.
-Some of the land area is deemed too rocky for viticultural production with quite a bit of sheet rock that only blasting can penetrate.
+Some of the land area is deemed too rocky for viticultural production, with quite a bit of sheet rock that only blasting can penetrate.